Teen identity: exploring and getting to know who they are

 Our identity is everything we know about ourselves.
 It is what influences our choices, behaviours, actions, and reactions.
 Our identity changes throughout our life.

-In adolescence, teenagers are eager to know who they really are—not just who their parents and friends think they are, or who their parents think they should be.
+In adolescence, teenagers are eager to know who they really are.
 They feel an increasing need to shape their own identity.
-They want to be able to say who they really are.

 During this period, teenagers learn a lot about themselves, and about others, their community, and society.